Fat Emulsion (Fish Oil and Plant Based)

 (fat e MUL shun fish oyl & plant baste)

-- Intravenous Fat Emulsion (Fish-Oil Based)
+- Intravenous Fat Emulsion (Fish Oil and Plant Based)

-- Lipid Emulsion (Fish Oil Based)
+- Lipid Emulsion (Fish Oil and Plant Based)

 Excipient information presented when available (limited, particularly for generics); consult specific product labeling.